dlannan/defold-blender-export/README.md

 # Defender

+## Update - Apr 2025

+Due to changes needed for my f18 game.
+I ended up added a number of new features to defender as well as fixing many little bugs.
+- Mesh buffer generation and collections is much more stable now.
+This is being used in my f18 game.
+- Gltf and glb improvements.
+- Added more properties for obejcts.
+You can now control script setting better as well as collisions volumes are much better - not perfect yet, but pretty good.
+- Scene graph is now output to script in a collection.
+This is a BIG update.
+  - The entire tree for a collection is exported into a lua table in script.
+  - You can access any collection using the gop tables.
+If your collection is called MyScene then the command to fetch the graph is: gop.get("SCENE_MYSCENE")
+  - The table is seen in the declaration in the scripts/MyScene.script file.
+This can be modified after export if needed.
+It is auto loaded with the collection.
+  - The scene tree (graph) includes many features like: dimensions, location, rotation, scaling, children and much more.
+See script file to see what is in there.
+Im not really doing much more on this tool once the f18 game is release.
+However should I end up doing more theatres and missions for the f18 game, then defender will likely get more updates.

 ## Update - Dec 2024

 Blender exporter is no longer being worked on.
 I have a number of new projects not using Defold anymore and they are now taking priority.
 As mentioned in the comment below, people are welcome to fork and use this repo.
 I will leave it up.